 Vitreous Fluid May Hold Early Signs of Alzheimer's Disease

 With current therapies being unable to treat Alzheimer’s disease (AD) once symptoms appear, early detection has become the holy grail for managing the neurodegenerative disease.
-A promising biomarker that allows for early detention of Alzheimer’s is an abnormal amount of amyloid-β and tau protein deposits in the central nervous system, which is detectable many years prior to symptom onset.
+A promising biomarker that allows for early detection of Alzheimer’s is an abnormal amount of amyloid-β and tau protein deposits in the central nervous system, which is detectable many years prior to symptom onset.

 The urgency around finding a predictive test has grown from the disease’s large and multifaceted impact.
-Alzheimer’s affects one in ten people over the age of 65, and the CDC expects rates of the disease to nearly triple over the next 40 years, affecting about 14 million Americans.
-The burden of the disease weighs heavily on the shoulders of caregivers, tax payers, and hospitals alike.
+Alzheimer’s affects 1 in 10 people over the age of 65, and the CDC expects rates of the disease to nearly triple over the next 40 years, affecting about 14 million Americans.
+The burden of the disease weighs heavily on the shoulders of caregivers, taxpayers, and hospitals alike.
 In 2019, the disease is estimated to cost $290 billion nationally, the majority of which will come from Medicare and Medicaid.
 Older adults with AD are more likely than those without the disease to rack up multiple hospital visits, nursing facility stays, and home visits.
 And all of this says nothing of the emotional burden stemming from the devastating symptoms that patients and their loved ones must confront.

 New research from Boston Medical Center (BMC), published in the Journal of Alzheimer’s Disease, points toward the possibility of a more accessible test for detecting AD risk before symptom onset.